-e) Where Total Return Swaps are used, certain costs and fees may be incurred in connection therewith, in particular upon entering into these transactions and/or any increase or decrease of their notional amount.
+- e) Where Total Return Swaps are used, certain costs and fees may be incurred in connection therewith, in particular upon entering into these transactions and/or any increase or decrease of their notional amount.
 The amount of such fees may be fixed or variable.
 Further information on costs and fees incurred by each sub-fund, as well as the identity of the recipients and any affiliation they may have with the Management Company, the fund manager, or the Depositary, if applicable, will be disclosed in the annual report.
-Revenues arising from the use of Total Return Swaps shall in general - net of direct or indirect operational costs - accrue to the respective sub-fund's assets.

-- f) Costs incurred for marketing activities are not charged to the Investment Company. - g) Fees are paid out at the end of the month.
-All costs shall first be deducted from current income, then from capital gains and lastly from the assets of the sub-fund.
+Revenues arising from the use of Total Return Swaps shall in general - net of direct or indirect operational costs - accrue to the respective sub-fund's assets. - f) Costs incurred for marketing activities are not charged to the Investment Company. - g) Fees are paid out at the end of the month.
 The specified costs are listed in the annual reports. - h) Investment in shares of target funds Investments in target funds may lead to duplicate costs, since fees are incurred at the level of the sub-fund as well as at the level of a target fund.
-Regarding investments in shares of target funds the following costs are directly or indirectly borne by the investors of the sub-fund: - the management fee/all-in fee of the target fund; - the performance fees of the target fund; the front-end load and back-end load of - the target fund; reimbursements of expenses of the target fund: - other costs.
+Regarding investments in shares of target funds the following costs are directly or indirectly borne by the investors of the sub-fund:

+- the management fee/all-in fee of the target fund; - the performance fees of the target fund; - the front-end load and back-end load of the target fund; - reimbursements of expenses of the target fund; - other costs.